 This project is one of the few to rigorously evaluate the impact of a microcredit program.
 It takes advantage of the expansion of Al Amana, Morocco's largest microfinance institution, into rural areas of Morocco where access to formal credit is very low.
 50% of households sampled in initial surveys indicated that they were in need of credit in the previous year, but never actually requested it.

 Microcredit is the most visible innovation in anti-poverty policy in the last half-century, and in three decades it has grown dramatically.
-Now with almost 130 million borrowers, microcredit has undoubtedly been successful in bringing formal financial services to the poor.
+With more than 200 million borrowers,1 microcredit has undoubtedly been successful in bringing formal financial services to the poor.
 Many believe it has done much more, and that by putting money into the hands of poor families (and often women) it has the potential to increase investments in health and education and empower women.
 Skeptics, however, see microcredit organizations as extremely similar to the old fashioned money-lenders, making their profits based on the inability of the poor to resist the temptation of a new loan.
 They point to the large number of very small businesses created, with few maturing into larger businesses, and worry that they compete against each other.
 Until recently there has been very little rigorous evidence to help arbitrate between these very different viewpoints.

 Context of the Evaluation:

-Those who live on less than 2 dollars a day represent 19% of the population in the dispersed rural areas of Morocco.
 In the past, most microfinance services in Morocco have been concentrated in the urban and peri-urban areas, while people in rural areas used various forms of informal credit.
-The level of access to formal credit from a bank or financial institution is very low in these locations: the initial surveys of this project have shown that only 2.5% of those in Morocco living on less than 2 dollars a day borrow from formal credit sources.
+The level of access to formal credit from a bank or financial institution is very low in these locations: the initial surveys of this project showed that only 6 percent of those in comparison villages borrowed from formal credit sources.

-Between 2006 and 2007, Al Amana opened around 60 new branches in sparsely populated rural areas .
-The main product Al Amana offers in rural areas is a group-liability loan, and, since March 2008 , individual loans for housing and non-agriculture businesses were also introduced in these areas.
-Groups are formed by three to four members who agree to mutually guarantee the reimbursement of their loans, with amounts ranging from $124 to $1,855 USD per group member.
-Individual loans are also offered, usually for clients that can provide some sort of collateral.
+Between 2006 and 2007, Al Amana opened around 60 new branches in sparsely populated rural areas.
+The main product Al Amana offers in rural areas is a group-liability loan, and, since March 2008, individual loans for housing and non-agriculture businesses were also introduced in these areas.
+Groups were formed by three to four members who agreed to mutually guarantee the reimbursement of their loans, with amounts ranging from MAD 1,000 (Moroccan dirhams) to MAD 15,000 (US$124 to US$1,855) per group member.
+Individual loans were also offered, usually for clients that could provide some collateral.

 Details of the Intervention: